-- 9. The PCA introduced new powers into POCA. - 10.
-Section 52 of the PCA amends the POCA restraint order provisions to provide that an AFI, a police officer, an officer of HMRC, a member of staff of the NCA or a member of staff of the relevant director can continue to retain property that has been or may be seized under certain provisions of PACE or POCA if that property is also the subject of a restraint order. - 11.
-Section 55 of the PCA provides a police officer, an officer of HMRC, a Home Office immigration officer or an AFI with certain search and seizure powers.
+9. The PCA introduced new powers into POCA.

+10. Section 54 of the PCA amends the POCA restraint order provisions to provide that an officer can continue to retain property that has been or may be seized under certain provisions of the Police and Criminal Evidence (Northern Ireland) Order 1989 or POCA if that property is also the subject of a restraint order.

+11. Section 57 of the PCA provides an officer with certain search and seizure powers.
 These are available where there are reasonable grounds for suspecting that seizure will prevent the dissipation of realisable property which may be subsequently used to satisfy a confiscation order that has been made or may be made.
 The powers may also be used where there are reasonable grounds to suspect that the value of the property may be diminished.
-Section 47B of POCA sets out a number of pre-conditions for the exercise of these powers and section 47C(2) of POCA sets out that cash and exempt property may not be seized.
-The powers may only be exercised with "appropriate approval" unless, in the circumstances, it is not practicable to obtain that approval before exercising the power. - 12.
-Section 55 of the PCA provides three powers to search: the power to search premises; the power to search people; and the power to search vehicles.
+Section 195B of POCA sets out a number of pre-conditions for the exercise of these powers and section 195C(2) of POCA sets out that cash and exempt property may not be seized.
+The powers may only be exercised with "appropriate approval", unless, in the circumstances, it is not practicable to obtain that approval before exercising the power.

+12. Section 57 of the PCA provides three powers to search: the power to search premises; the power to search people; and the power to search vehicles.